mars-doge/kindcoin/README.md

 ----------------

-Kindcoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the Kindcoin development team.
+Kindcoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the Blackcoin development team.

 For more information about Kindcoin itself, see https://kindcoin.cc.